 Environmental Humanities South (EHS) is a research unit located at the Faculty of Humanities of the University of Cape Town, South Africa

-The focus of EHS's work: understanding the relations between humans and the environment in all areas of cultural productions – i.e. social processes involved in the generation and circulation of cultural forms, practices, values, and shared understandings (as per OxfordReference definition of "cultural production") with emphasis on the "Global South", i.e. in the context of globalization describing the economic division between rich(er) and poor(er) countries (as per Global South: Predicament and Promise by Arif Dirlik, Global South Studies Centre Cologne, 2007)
+The focus of our work is to understand the relations between humans and the environment in all areas of cultural productions, i.e. the social processes involved in the generation and circulation of cultural forms, practices, values, and shared understandings (as per OxfordReference definition of "cultural production") with emphasis on the "Global South", i.e. in the context of globalization describing the economic division between rich(er) and poor(er) countries (as per Global South: Predicament and Promise by Arif Dirlik, Global South Studies Centre Cologne, 2007)

 The aim of our work is to facilitate interdisciplinary academic collaboration in order to broaden intellectual models, research methods and resources provided to environmental decision-makers

 The environmental humanities is the term for a dynamic and growing field in universities across the world, one promoting interdisciplinary scholarship that explores how we understand the relations between humans and the environment in all areas of cultural production.
 Ranging from scientific modelling to government policy, from social justice movements to the creative arts, it examines questions of sustainability, human wellbeing and the environment in their broadest sense.
 In a 21st-century context of increasing pressure on the biosphere, the environmental humanities provide a vital intellectual space that enables researchers, students, artists, writers, scientists, policy-makers and practitioners to reflect critically on the concepts that underlie contemporary environmentalism, as well as broader social imaginings of ‘the natural’.